BryanHogan/bryanhogan/src/content/blog/australia-working-holiday.md

 Things to do once you are in Australia:

 - **Get an Australian phone number** (SIM / eSIM): You will need a phone number, e.g. for creating a bank account or when job hunting.
 I used an eSIM from Amaysim, as the prices were low compared to others, it was easy to set up and cancel, and it still used the Optus network, which had good enough coverage for me.
-- **Get a TFN** (Tax File Number):
+- **Get a TFN** (Tax File Number): You will want to give this number to your employer so you will pay less taxes on your salary.
 - **Transit card?**: To take public transport you might need a transit card, but that depends on your region.
 In Melbourne, you will have to get a myki card, whereas in Sydney you can just use your regular Visa or credit card.
 - **Open a bank account**: You will need an Australian bank account to receive a salary.
 It also makes sending money much easier.
 - **Superannuation**: While working on a Working Holiday visa, a certain amount of your pay goes into superannuation, which is kinda like your pension / retirement money.
 As you probably will not stay in Australia for that long, you can get that money at the end of your Working Holiday, although you will pay a high tax on it (currently around 65%).
 There are different providers with which you can create your superannuation account, e.g. Hostplus or AustralianSuper.
 - **Create a myGov account**: This is not too important, but useful for handling taxes later on.
 - **Certificates**: Depending on what kind of work you want to do, you will need some certificates.
 For example, the RSA (Responsible Service of Alcohol) or the White Card (general construction induction card) are useful.
 I go into more detail further below.
 - **Housing**: Book a hostel in the beginning.
-Use that address for some documents such as the TFN and bank account.
+Use that address for some documents such as the TFN and bank account (If they can receive documents for you, usually they do).
 I go into more detail on housing further below.

 ## How to find work in Australia